Historic Yorktown is Open

 YORKTOWN MARKET DAYS

 Customers can once again enjoy spectacular views of the York River as they shop an array of vendors and artists at Riverwalk Landing.
 Our award-winning open air Farmers Market is back at the waterfront, with enhanced social distancing restrictions.
-You can check it out every Saturday from 8 a.m. to 12 p.m. (except July 4 and Oct.
+You can check it out every Saturday from 8 a.m. to 12 p.m. (except Oct.
 3).

 Three themed markets originally scheduled in the spring have officially been postponed to later in the year as outlined below.